tomexiskandar/bintang/README.rst

    2 {'name': 'Okie', 'Membership': None}
    3 {'name': 'Maria', 'Membership': None}

-We can see only John and Jane got the membership because from John and Jane exist in both tables.
+We can see only John and Jane got the membership because only John and Jane exist in both tables.